 Undergraduate degree programs are offered in approximately 30 major fields, plus an "independent" major and several affiliate programs.
-Several undergraduate majors are delivered to adult students in a non-traditional, cohort-style program.
-In addition, the college has six graduate programs.
+Several undergraduate majors are delivered to adult students in a non-traditional, cohort-style program, as well as on-line programs.
+In addition, the college has seven graduate programs.